 ON THIS PAGE: You will find some basic information about this disease, which is not cancer, and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Amyloidosis.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Amyloidosis is a rare and serious protein deposition disease.
 It is caused by an abnormal protein called amyloid that builds up in tissues or organs.
 As the amount of amyloid protein deposits increase in a tissue or organ, they interfere with the tissue or organ’s healthy function.
 Eventually, the amyloid protein deposits cause symptoms and organ failure.
 Amyloidosis is sometimes fatal.

-Amyloidosis is a very rare disorder, occurring in only one to two people out of every million individuals.
-Since it is such a rare disorder, it has been difficult to research.
-However, doctors and researchers have begun to understand more about amyloidosis throughout the past few decades.
-As a result, ongoing research continues to be important to learn more about this disorder.
+Amyloidosis is a very rare disorder, occurring in only one to two people out of every one million individuals.
+Because it is such a rare disorder, it has been difficult to study.
+However, doctors and researchers have begun to understand more about amyloidosis throughout the past few decades, and research continues to explain more about this disorder.

 Types of amyloidosis

 There are different types of amyloidosis, including the following: